 Kulluna Irada is a civic organization for political reform.
 We believe we can set the foundations of a modern, secure, efficient, sustainable and just state through strong and fair governance.
 We are financed exclusively by our members: Lebanese citizens residents and members of the diaspora who want to bring positive change to their country.

 The internal governance of Kulluna Irada requires collegial decision making and involves strict rules to avoid any conflict of interest: members of the board have vowed not to run for elections and to renounce to participate in any public auction.

 Kulluna Irada believes in transparency, accountability and citizen participation as major constituents of good governance.
 We partner with Lebanese non-governmental organizations active in fields that are of interest to us and seek access to the information needed to shed light on the work of public institutions.
 Our goal is not only to expose issues, but also to propose solutions and work toward sustainably implementing them.

 Kulluna Irada believes that in order to influence political reform we need to raise awareness on public issues while actively and constructively working on resolving them.
-This can be done by engaging constituencies of our society in a holistic way: engaged and concerned citizens, activists, civil society organizations, experts, political parties in power and in opposition, as well as decision makers.
+This can be done by engaging constituencies of our society in a holistic way: engaged and concerned citizens, activists, civil society organizations, experts, political parties in opposition, as well as decision makers.

 Respecting human beings and preserving their dignity, freedom, and mental and physical integrity are among humanity’s loftiest ideals.
 To ensure this, a citizen’s first identity should be a civic one based on justice and equality.
 Citizens are the source of all laws and regulations; they require nothing to “mediate” between them and the government and state institutions.
 We must consolidate civic identity and eliminate any legal protection for acts that are harmful or unfair to women and children, and join the International Criminal Court.
 We must improve living conditions in prisons as well as end arbitrary arrests, torture, and human trafficking.Download the full blueprint